AdrianMalmierca/Ledgerly/README.md

 │     └─ ExpensesChartView.swift
 ```

+## Platforms & Orientation
+Supports iPhone and iPad.

+Compatible with iOS 17 and later (including iPhone SE).

+Fully responsive in portrait and landscape orientations.

 ## Why MVVM with Clean Architecture
 Ledgerly uses MVVM combined with Clean Architecture to improve maintainability and testability:
 1. Separation of Concerns: